rabeckett/propane/docs/docs/02_Tutorial/2_Getting_Started.md

 Here we have added a new line to our policy that adds the constraint `end(A)` for the prefix `2.0.0.0/24`.
 This constraint captures the fact that `A` owns the prefix.
 It says that the only paths allowed in the network for this prefix are those that end at router `A`.
 In other words, every other router is allowed to use any path to reach `A`.

-Compile the new policy as before `propane --policy ex1.pro --topo ex1.xml` and load the policy in the emulator `core-gui output/core.imn`.
+Compile the new policy as before and load the policy in the emulator.
 Run the emulator.
 Once BGP has converged, open the traceroute tool in the toolbar on the left.
 It is the second button from the bottom that shows a link between two nodes.
 Select the source node as router A and the destination node as router D. Make sure the traceroute option is selected.
 This should populate the text box with a traceroute command.
 Change the end of the command from `traceroute -n -t 0 10.0.3.2` to the following:

     traceroute -n -t 0 -N 1 -q 1 -s 2.0.0.1 1.0.0.1